anuranrc/Distributed-Machine-Learning/README.md

-# Distributed-Machine-Learning
+# Distributed Machine Learning
-A Collection of Materials, Paper and Code regarding Distributed Machine Learning
+### [A Collection of Materials, Papers and Code regarding Distributed Machine Learning]